Program: Single Subject Preliminary Credential

 - Teaching Performance Assessment (completed in SED 555S).

 - Individual Induction Plan (IIP) (completed in SED 555S).

 - Overall GPA of 2.75 since admission with GPA of 3.0 in professional education courses.

 - A grade of “C” or better in all required classes.

 - Knowledge of the U.S. Constitution (course or exam).

 Full-time candidates who meet subject matter and other requirements at application are eligible to complete the program in a single year.
 Many candidates complete the program in three or more semesters.
-Application for student teaching required by Fall/Spring deadlines; consult the Credential Office website for specific dates.
+Application for student teaching is required by Fall/Spring deadlines; consult the Credential Office website for specific dates.